-Consider a supply chain consisting of J production stages indexed by $j \in 1, 2, ..., J$ .
-Figure I shows the supply chain, illustrating inputs and outputs of each firm along with their tax liability, focusing on the three consecutive production stages only.
+Consider a supply chain consisting of J production stages indexed by $j \in 1, 2, ..., J$.
+Figure I shows three consecutive production stages of the supply chain, illustrating inputs and outputs of firms along with their tax liability.
 For simplicity, I ignore firm interactions within a production stage, assuming that it comprises a representative firm only.
-The firm in a given stage j uses intermediates $c_i$ acquired from the preceding stage j-1 to produce output valuing $s_j$ .
+The firm in a given stage j uses intermediates e_j acquired from the preceding stage j-1 to produce output valuing s_j .
 Out of this output, an amount $s{E,j}$ is exported out of the country, $s{I,j}$ is supplied to the next production stage as intermediate, and $s{F,j}$ is sold to the final consumer.
-The government implements the standard destination-based VAT, whereby exports are zero-rated, imports and domestic supplies are taxed at the standard rate $\tau$ , and a full credit of VAT paid on intermediates is allowed.
-By construction, the sale of intermediates at the final production stage is zero ( $s{I,J} = 0$ ), as is the purchase of intermediates at the first stage ( $c_1 = 0$ ).
-In addition, purchases or some types of sales of firms in the middle stages could be zero, which means that the structure I use is extremely general, incorporating all types of firm interactions into it.
+The government implements the standard destination-based VAT, whereby exports are zero-rated, imports and domestic supplies are taxed at the standard rate τ , and a full credit of VAT paid on intermediates is given.
+Note that purchases or some types of sales of firms in the middle stages could be zero, which means that the structure I use is general, incorporating all types of firm interactions into it.
 Throughout this section, I focus solely on firms' reporting behavior.
 I show later that the reform does not affect firms' real production decisions significantly so that abstracting away from them is not too restrictive.